 “Displacement itself causes a lot of anxiety; refugees think of it as an existential crisis.”
 Mukteswar talks about child-rights violations, “We look at it with a humanitarian angle”, not as journalists.
 Child-friendly spaces (CFS) are AMURT’s proven program to give children in a crisis situation the opportunity to gain a sense of stability, through a structured routine and psychological support.
 “We have done child-friendly spaces in Haiti, in Lebanon, Myanmar, Philippines, Indonesia, also Nepal.”

-Proposed CFS’s will serve 1,500 Rohingya refugee girls and boys aged 4-17 years over three months.
-They will involve engaging the community and constructing semi-permanent classrooms, kitchens and toilet blocks.
-Program content will be structured into themes that address specific needs and common issues facing the children.
-CFS will operate as a protection hub dealing with sexual and gender-based violence, case referrals, and rights advocacy.
+The CFS program in Bangladesh is structured into themes that address specific needs and common issues facing the refugee children in the camps.
+The CFS will also operate as protection hubs dealing with sexual and gender-based violence, case referrals, and rights advocacy.

 Temporary Learning centers

 Educational possibilities for refugee children are limited, so AMURT hopes to transition children who have been suitably prepared into new Temporary Learning Centers (TLC).
-“A CFS is in a very preliminary bamboo hut with some plastic on top and the TLC is a more robust, semi-permanent building.”
-Over a period of ten months, children will get the chance to achieve basic numeracy and literacy through AMURT’s child-centric, holistic curriculum.
+From July 2018 refugee children will get the chance to achieve basic numeracy and literacy through AMURT’s child-centric, holistic curriculum.